 |Citation:||Ma, Xiaoyi.
 Hong Kong Parallel Text LDC2004T08.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2004.|

-Three similar corpora, Hong Kong Hansards Parallel Text, Hong Kong Laws Parallel Text and Hong Kong News Parallel Text were published in 2000.
-The 2000 versions of Hong Kong Hansards Parallel Text and Hong Kong News Parallel Text are aligned at document level, while the 2004 versions are aligned at sentence level.
-The 2000 and 2004 versions of Hong Kong News Parallel Text are aligned using different sentence alignment algorithms as a result, the 2004 version has better sentence alignment and it also has slightly more data than the 2000 version.
+Hong Kong Hansards Parallel Text, Hong Kong Laws Parallel Text and Hong Kong News Parallel Text were published in 2000.
+The 2000 versions of Hong Kong Hansards Parallel Text and Hong Kong News Parallel Text are aligned at the document level, while the 2004 versions are aligned at the sentence level.
+The 2000 and 2004 versions of Hong Kong News Parallel Text were aligned using different sentence alignment algorithms.
+As a result, the 2004 version has better sentence alignment and it also has slightly more data than the 2000 version.
 Chinese text is presented in the traditional script and encoded as BIG5.

 Hong Kong Hansards